How to run a successful IG program

-Organizations are often mature in Business Intelligence and Master Data Management, but have struggled with complex, opaque and ineffective Information Governance (IG) programs or have completely avoided the challenge in the first place.
-By neglecting IG, they risk undermining their analytics, big data and data science ambitions.
-Also, large organizations often struggle with volumes of data policies and procedures that are either out of date or poorly enforced.
+Organisations are often mature in Business Intelligence and Master Data Management, but have struggled with complex, opaque and ineffective Information Governance (IG) programs or have completely avoided the challenge in the first place.
+By neglecting IG, they risk undermining their Analytics, Big Data and Data Science ambitions.
+Also, large organisations often struggle with volumes of data policies and procedures that are either out of date or poorly enforced.

-Enterprises often fully understand the benefits from IG programs such as:
+Enterprises often fully understand the benefits from IG programs, that include:

-- Better understanding of what is being pumped into the large and complex data lakes
+- understanding what is being pumped into the large and complex data lakes

-So it is not the what or why that organizations want to understand better, but the „how“.
+It is not the what or why, but the how that organisations want to understand better.
 How do you set up your IG program in a way that it produces effective results, across all relevant business units, departments, core systems and business processes?

-- Breaks down the often significant IG workload into manageable, prioritized activities
+- breaks down the often significant IG workload into manageable, prioritised activities

 Clients often ask us to:

-- Develop their IG organization, their business benefits model, their IG roadmap and messaging storyboards
+- develop their IG organisation, their business benefits model, their IG roadmap and messaging storyboards

-Whether you need advice on direction at the early stages of implementation, a knowledgeable sounding board to work with you along your journey, or a highly competent and experienced technical partner who can operationalize your IG program, Capgemini can help.
+Whether you need advice on direction at the early stages of implementation, a knowledgeable sounding board to work with you along your journey or a competent and experienced technical partner who can operationalise your IG program, Capgemini can help.

-We will ensure your IG program starts successfully and endures once the organization has become self-sufficient in managing its wide-ranging IG interests.
+We will ensure your IG program starts successfully and endures once the organisation has become self-sufficient in how it manages its wide-ranging Information Governance interests.

-To enable your organization’s Information Governance journey, write to us at Insights.firstname.lastname@example.org or contact:
+To enable your organisation’s Information Governance journey, write to us at Insights.email@example.com contact: